Beamanator/Just-To-Learn/react/README.md

     - Obviously, doesn't work in functional components
     - Very useful to use when working with other people / when others may use your component
     - npm documentation shows available types
+    - See also React docs on [Typechecking With PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html)